sigmacomputing/sigmaquickstarts/site/sigmaguides/src/getting_started_working_with_pivot_tables_HOL/getting_started_working_with_pivot_tables_HOL.md

 <img src="assets/createpivot12.png" width="700"/>

-That's it, we now have a beautiful Pivot Table we can explore:
+That's it; we now have a beautiful Pivot Table we can explore:

 ![Alt text](assets/createpivot13.png)